Rethinking Medications

 By Jerry Avorn

-I appreciate your interest in the book, and hope you find it interesting, engaging, and useful in these complicated times.
+I hope you’ll find RETHINKING MEDICATIONS interesting, engaging, and useful in these increasingly complicated times

 Jerry Avorn, M.D.